Malireddi/EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD/README.md

 # EXPERIMENT--05-INTERFACING-A-4X4-MATRIX-KEYPAD-AND-DISPLAY-THE-OUTPUT-ON-LCD

+## Developed By: Nandyala Malyadri Reddy
+## Register no: 212223100037

 ## Aim:
 To Interface a 4X4 matrix keypad and show the output on 16X2 LCD display to ARM controller , and simulate it in Proteus
 ## Components required: